michaelhzhang/proj3-measurement/spec.md

    - Using the plot functions and `rtt_a_agg.json`, please plot a CDF of the *median* RTT of the websites that respond to ping.
 2. Questions on experiment b:
    - What are the median RTT and maximum RTT for each website?
 What loss rate do you observe?
-   - Using the plot functions to and `rtt_b_raw.json`, please plot a CDF of the RTT for *each* website (i.e. there should be 4 different graphs).
+   - Using the plot functions to and `rtt_b_raw.json`, please plot a CDF of the RTT for *each* website.
+You can plot the four CDFs on the same graph.
+Be sure to include a legend so we know which CDF corresponds to which of the four websites.
 3. In this question, you will analyze the ping times to two websites and compare the results to the expected speed-of-light times.
 The websites are google.com (located in Mountain View, CA, USA) and zanvarsity.ac.tz (located in Zanzibar, Tanzania).
 You can use your ping data from experiment b.
 The distance from Berkeley to Mountain view is 35.23 miles, and the distance from Berkeley to Zanzibar is 9,953.50 miles.
    - Compare the median ping time to the speed of light time.
 What’s the multiplier for each server (calculate as [ping time / speed of light time])?
    - Using one sentence each, list two reasons why the ping time is not equal to the speed of light time.
 Plausible but unlikely answers (e.g., “a bear chewed through the wire, causing a long delay) will not receive full credit.
    - [Optional] Repeat #3 for any website you might be curious about.
 How much route inflation do you observe?
 This [tool](http://pythonhosted.org/python-geoip/) might be useful in identifying a website’s physical location.

+**Important notes**

+- Some `ping` implementations seem to exhibit the following behavior -- a timeout message is not printed until the program starts sending the *next* packet.
+Therefore, if a website does not respond to `ping` at all, you will only get 9 output messages when you ping the website 10 times.
+To make sure that you don't miss a timeout message, please try to run the experiments with *one more ping packet* than needed (e.g. for part a, ping each website 11 times instead of 10 times), then parse only the necessary output (e.g. for part a, parse the first 10 RTTs if you get 11 RTTs back).
+- Some Windows machines do not seem to be able to measure RTTs accurately (they do not go past the millisecond precision).
+Please try to use a machine that does measure accurately (some of the instructional machines, like hive[x].cs.berkeley.edu, should support accurate ping measurements).
+- You don't have to worry about rounding your RTT numbers -- just use the numbers that ping outputs, and convert into floats.

 ##### Part 1 hints
 - Be careful with parsing pings that fail because the output data format will be different.